glenntu15/Portfolio/readme.md

 Usage
 > python findtodelete.py *path* -f -h
 >
-where -f is force - the program prings "conservative is False"
+where -f is force - the program prints "conservative is False"

 and -h is help (prints usage message but there is no execution